felixcabreraranklin/GAInsights/README.md

 * Memory database used and API https://api.mathjs.org/ for calling 3rd party dependency.

 ## The Client
-You can run the solution in VS or to write in consele
+You can run the solution in VS or to write in console

 dotnet run --project ./ClientApp/ClientApp.csproj